The ED is Right for ME!

 • Continue to take classes and fine-tune your skills

-• When opportunities to learn something new come along, take them
+• Take opportunities to learn something new

 • Find a mentor to help you in your professional development in emergency nursing